-José Roberto: Long-time lovers, above 30 years, new fans who see the growing artisanal cachaça in the media, bars and restaurants, comes in search of new experiences.
+José Roberto: Long-time lovers, above 30 years, new fans who see the growing artisanal cachaça in the media, bars and restaurants, come in search of new experiences.
 Recalling further that are customers of both genders and noting that consumption among women, is increasing considerably.

 Midlands Traveller: What’s your advice for those who want to get started in the cachaça market?

 José Roberto: Professionalism, dedication and love for what you do.
-After all, if you don’t drink Rum tasting with friends and a good chat.
-In this way, the knowledge is fundamental in order to understand the desire and suggest the perfect rum for each client.
+After all, if you don’t drink Rum tasting with friends and have a good chat.
+In this way, knowledge is fundamental in order to understand the desire and suggest the perfect rum for each client.